 Brad Pitt and Angelina Jolie’s sumptuous new multi-million dollar Turkish Aegean villa has caused a stir on Turkey’s west coast.
-Locals are apparently thrilled that the duo - arguably the world’s most famous couple - have moved into the Saklikoy area of Urla.
-Their presence has given the area a tourism boost and pushed up property prices.
+Locals are thrilled that the duo - arguably the world’s most famous couple - have moved into the Saklikoy area of Urla, giving the area a tourism boost and raising the profile of local property.

 The superstars spent US$2.6 million on the luxury Turkish property in late October.
-The 2500 square metre home has seven bedrooms spread over four storeys, as well as a sports hall and private pool - allowing ample space for the couple and their six children.
+The 2500 square metre home has seven bedrooms spread over four storeys, as well as a sports hall and private pool: ample space for the couple and their six children.

 The family fell in love with the area while visiting Turkey last year.
 Local businessman Mehmet Unal told the Anadolu Agency this week that he organised a boat trip for the couple and their children during their visit.

 "They had their children, cooks and staff with them.
 We took them around Pinarli, Yassi, Cicek and Kasik islands from early morning till the afternoon.
 They even came to our restaurant with their yacht," he said.